Frostie314159/awdl-frame-parser/README.md

 Data Path State | data_tlvs | O(n)
 Version | version_tlv | O(1)

 Do note please, that although the parsers are not yet present, the features are.
-Also some parsers where bundled into one feature.
+Also some parsers were bundled into one feature.
 (For more information on this refer to Milan Stute's [dissertation](https://tuprints.ulb.tu-darmstadt.de/11457/1/dissertation_milan-stute_2020.pdf#table.caption.42).)
 ## no_std
 The library is built with the `alloc` crate, which makes using it in a no_std environment with an allocator possible.
 ## Credits